mikechase3/Ollama-LLM-Ultimatum-Games/README.md

 - `docker-compose.yml`: default dev stack (containers for app and infra together).
 - `docker-compose-production.yml`: production-leaning configuration with tighter settings.

+### Automatic model pull with Docker Compose
+To avoid the "model not found" error the first time you run the app, the infra compose file includes a one-shot helper service that will pull one or more Ollama models as soon as the Ollama server is healthy.

+What’s included
+- A healthcheck on the `ollama` service to ensure it’s ready.
+- A `model-puller` service that:
+  - waits for `ollama` to become healthy,
+  - connects to it using `OLLAMA_HOST=http://ollama:11434`,
+  - pulls the models listed in the `OLLAMA_MODELS` environment variable,
+  - exits successfully (it does not keep running).

+How to use
+1. Choose which models to pre-pull.
+Example options:
+   - `phi3:latest` (Microsoft Phi-3)
+   - `llama3.2:3b-instruct`
+   - `qwen2.5:3b`
+2. Start the infra and specify models (space-separated):
+   - `OLLAMA_MODELS="phi3:latest" docker compose -f docker-compose-infra.yml up -d`
+   - or multiple: `OLLAMA_MODELS="phi3:latest llama3.2:3b-instruct" docker compose -f docker-compose-infra.yml up -d`
+3. Verify the pull finished:
+   - `docker logs ollama-model-puller` should end with `All models pulled.
+Exiting.`
+   - `curl http://localhost:11434/api/tags` should list the pulled models.

+Notes and troubleshooting
+- Model name matters.
+If you see `model 'phi:latest' not found`, update to a valid tag such as `phi3:latest`.
+You can find model names at https://ollama.com/library or via `open-webui`.
+- You can still pull manually any time: `docker exec -it ollama ollama pull <model:tag>`.
+- The models are stored in the mounted volume `./ollama-data`, so they persist across restarts.

 ### Why native dev instead of Docker for the app?
 During development, PyCharm had issues talking to the newest Docker Engine API.
 After trying a `daemon.json` tweak, PyCharm still couldn’t reliably connect/build and use the container as the interpreter.
 So, for now: f*** it, we’re doing it live — the app runs natively in a `.venv`, while Docker only runs the infra.